kailinghuang/BigDataProject2/Simple Demo.md

 1. load data in table
 2. convert data to data fame
 3. change name of attributes
+4. divide dataset according to training-test ratio 50-50 40-60 30-70
-4. convert letters to values in dataset
+5. convert letters to values in dataset

 the rules to convert letters is according to professor's doc: using consecutive odd.